fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 });
 ```

 We would like to have the assurance that the object in a POST request has the correct type.
 Let us now define a function *toNewDiaryEntry* that receives the request body as a parameter and returns a properly-typed *NewDiaryEntry* object.
-The function shall be defined in the file <i>utils.ts</i>.
+The function shall be defined in the file *utils.ts*.

 The route definition uses the function as follows: